bloeys/wavy/README.md

 func main() {

-    //At the start if your program you should init wavy and tell it the sampling rate of your sounds (usually 44100),
+    //At the start if your program you should init wavy and tell it the
+    //sampling rate of your sounds (usually 44100), the number of
-    //the number of channels (usually 2) and the number of bytes per channel (usually 2).
+    //channels (usually 2) and the number of bytes per channel (usually 2).
     //
     //These settings will be used for all sounds regardless of their actual settings err := wavy.Init(wavy.SampleRate_44100, wavy.SoundChannelCount_2, wavy.SoundBitDepth_2)